 The Reimbursement Committee reviews a new medicine’s therapeutic effect, value added and side effects when considering it for reimbursement.
 The group considers a drug’s price and any economic implications, but Denmark’s health economic evaluation is far less strict than Sweden’s, for example.

 Medicines used in the hospital sector are fully funded through each region’s hospital budgets.
-Amgros, a pharmaceutical procurement service owned by the Danish Regions, centralises hospital drug purchasing for all of the hospitals in Denmark.
+Amgros, a pharmaceutical procurement service owned by the Danish Regions, centralizes hospital drug purchasing for all the hospitals in Denmark.

-The assessment of a drug will include three major milestones:
+The assessment of a drug includes three major milestones: